 Surgical removal of cataract has undergone many developments over the past two decades.
 A common misconception is that "laser" is generally used to "take off" the cataract.
-This is virtually never the case, although we use lasers for many different indications in ophthalmology, and we use very sophisticated mechanical devices, which are sometimes confused with laser to perform cataract surgery.
-The surgery itself is generally done on an outpatient basis, and typically takes anywhere from 15 to 30 minutes to perform.
+This is virtually never the case, although we use lasers for many different indications in ophthalmology, and we use very sophisticated mechanical devices, which are sometimes confused with the role of laser (FemtoSecond Laser) to perform cataract surgery.
+The femtosecond laser replaces or assists use of a hand-held surgical tool for the following steps in cataract surgery: the corneal incision, the anterior capsulotomy, lens and cataract fragmentation, and can be used to correct astigmatism.
+Femto laser is not covered by insurance.

+Cataract surgery itself is generally done on an outpatient basis, and typically takes anywhere from 15 to 30 minutes to perform.
 A small incision is made for removal of the cataract and, generally, an artificial lens (lens implant) is placed in the eye after the cataract has been removed.
 The patient is typically asked to return for re-evaluation the following day to make certain that everything is perfect, and to begin with the postoperative medications (drops) that are typically prescribed following cataract surgery.
 The patient may see extremely well the moment the patch is removed (the day after surgery); in some instances, it may take several weeks for the patient to enjoy the full benefits of improved vision following the surgery.

 Restrictions in physical activity following surgery are generally minimal, and are limited to restrictions on activities which could dramatically raise the pressure in the eye (bending at the waist to lift something heavy), activities that could result in exertion of pressure on the outside of the eye (sleeping with the eye pressed against the hand or pillow), and extremely vigorous jarring activity (for example jogging).

-Medications are generally tapered and discontinued within a relatively short period after surgery, and glasses for seeing the sharpest that the eye can possibly see, both at distance and at near, are then prescribed, unless the lens implant that has been chosen by the patient is one of the so-called premium lenses developed by new technology and requiring out of pocket premium payment by the patient, since insurers do not cover the additional costs associated with the care of patients requesting these special lenses, which are intended to enable patients to see well both at distance and at near without glasses; approximately 85% of patients chosing such lenses achieve this goal of good vision without glasses.
+Medications are generally tapered and discontinued within a relatively short period after surgery, and glasses for seeing the sharpest that the eye can possibly see, both at distance and at near, are then prescribed, unless the lens implant that has been chosen by the patient is one of the so-called premium lenses developed by new technology and requiring out of pocket premium payment by the patient, since insurers do not cover the additional costs associated with the care of patients requesting these special lenses, which are intended to enable patients to see well both at distance and at near without glasses or correct astigmatism.
+Approximately 85% of patients choosing such lenses achieve this goal of good vision without glasses.

 Only one eye is generally operated upon at a time, though, assuming that things go extremely well with the surgery, the other eye may appropriately have surgery relatively soon after the first eye has been successfully rehabilitated.